Moishe Miller's Education and Development

 Wednesday, April 7 from 8:00 pm to 9:15 pm EDT

-sponsored by the Minnesota Genealogical Society -
+sponsored by the Minnesota Genealogical Society302/21

 Mastering Genealogical Documentation — Beginning Principles Classby Genealogy Pants

-Wednedsays at 8:00 PM -
+Wednedsays at 8:00 PM2012/20

 Research in Galicia, Germany, Lithuania, Ukraine with Breakout Roomsby Jewish Genealogical Society of Long Island